UnionRolistes/Bot-Roles/README.md

 - all to act on all processes
 - id to act on a specific process id

+For more informations check the documentation -> https://pm2.keymetrics.io/ and the quickstart -> https://pm2.keymetrics.io/docs/usage/quick-start/

 # BROKEN -> DON'T USE IT
 -----------------------------------------